Up with People at the Super Bowl: Retrospective reception

 In a 2010 retrospective look at Super Bowl halftime shows, the San Francisco Chronicle ranked the Super XVI halftime show as the worst in history, up through 2010.
-While critical of all of Up with People's appearances, the piece considered their 1982 halftime appearance to be their worst, writing, "The group's ‘Salute to Motown and the 1960s’ was the worst of its four Super Bowl appearances.
+While the same article was critical of all of Up with People's appearances, it considered their 1982 halftime appearance to be the worst among them, writing, "The group's ‘Salute to Motown and the 1960s’ was the worst of its four Super Bowl appearances.
 The performances featured the whitest people in the world performing music mostly identified with African-American culture.
 Imagine watching the cast of ‘Bonanza’ performing in a Tyler Perry play".
 In response to this piece, in 2013, Doug Williams of ESPN noted, "to be fair, Up With People had several African-American performers that year".
 In a 2013 article, Sports Illustrated ranked the show as the seventh-worst halftime show (up through 2012), writing that the show, "featured the band's super smiley/creepy attitude".